'Talent war' pushing white-collar pay higher, British recruiter says

 “A war for talent and significant wage inflation is beginning to emerge,” Robert Walters’ eponymous chief executive said in a statement accompanying the group’s first-half results, though he didn’t specify what level of pay rises the company was seeing.

-Walters' remarks on higher salaries align with stories of pay hikes by European lenders Deutsche Bank (DBKGn.DE) and UBS (UBSG.S) and at Wall Streets banks, while data has shown more people are changing jobs or quitting following months of uncertainty during lockdowns. read more
+Walters' remarks on higher salaries align with stories of pay hikes by European lenders Deutsche Bank and UBS and at Wall Streets banks, while data here has shown more people are changing jobs or quitting following months of uncertainty during lockdowns.

 While the pandemic slowed hiring for much of 2020, it also hit immigration levels, making it challenging for businesses to fill vacant posts and often tilting salary conversations at companies in favour of valued existing employees and incoming candidates.